-In all seven Bulldogs receive All-Mountain West accolades for the 2014 football season
+In all eight Bulldogs receive All-Mountain West accolades for the 2014 football season

 In the second season of divisional play for the conference, Fresno State is picked to win the West

 The Walter Camp Football Foundation honors the national player of the year

 Smith is one of five Mountain West players on watch list for award that honors the nation's best defensive back